andrewidianto12/mini-project/readme.md

 ## How It Works

 <!-- The Caesar cipher works by shifting each letter in the plaintext by a fixed number of positions down or up the alphabet.
 For example, with a shift of 3, 'A' becomes 'D,' 'B' becomes 'E,' and so on.
 The same shift value is used for both encryption and decryption. -->

 ### Features
+you can search pokemon by name and by type :
+- Features "Pokedex"
+  - search by pokemon name :
+    - id pokemon
+    - type pokemon
+    - height pokemon
+    - weight pokemon
+    - Abilities pokemon

+- search by type Pokemon
+  - type information Pokemon (by search)
+    - Double Damage to pokemon type
+    - Half Damage to pokemon type
+    - no demage to pokemon type
+    - List pokemon with "type"

 <!-- - **Encryption**: You can input a message and a shift value to encrypt it.
 The encrypted message will be displayed. -->
 <!-- - **Decryption**: If you have an encrypted message and know the shift value, you can decrypt it to reveal the original plaintext. -->